-- Participate in designing programming updates for the online IFQ system to improve monitoring and investigative capabilities. - Evaluate related enforcement implications in regards to new rulemaking, reviewed proposed and final rules. - Engaged in Trawl Rationalization 5-year review planning, attending conference calls and planning meetings, reviewed documents, helped develop metrics and outlines with the exception of the CAB which OLE did not participate in.
+- Participate in designing programming updates for the online IFQ system to improve monitoring and investigative capabilities. - Evaluate related enforcement implications in regards to new rulemaking, reviewed proposed and final rules. - Engaged in trawl rationalization program 5-year review planning, attending conference calls and planning meetings, reviewed documents, helped develop metrics and outlines with the exception of the CAB which OLE did not participate in. - Investigations and support for observer reports including interference/harassment (CP).